{{ root_page.title }}

 SEND Code of Practice 2015

-All professionals working with special needs children must have regard to the Code of Practice.
-This means that whenever they are making decisions they must give consideration to what the Code says.
-They cannot ignore it.
+This means that whenever they are making decisions about children and young people they must give consideration to what the CoP says.
+They cannot simply ignore it.

 SEND Regulations 2014